John Wayles Eppes: Marriage and family

 Mary died at Monticello on April 17, 1804, two months after the birth of Maria, and is buried there.

 On April 15, 1809, Eppes married Martha Burke Jones, daughter of Willie Jones, a prominent North Carolina planter and politician.
 They had six children.

 Betsy Hemmings

 After Mary's death, Eppes moved his household and slaves from Mont Blanco to another of his plantations called Millbrook in Buckingham County, Virginia.
 Among the slaves was Betsy Hemmings, the mixed-race daughter of Mary Hemings and granddaughter of Betty Hemings.
 According to her descendants, Hemmings became a concubine to Eppes in a relationship that began when he was a young widower.
-She bore his son, Joseph, likely named for her brother.
+They had a son, Joseph, likely named for her brother.
 She named their daughter Frances, a name traditional among men in the Eppes family.
 She lived at Milbrook for the rest of her life, and when she died in 1857, was buried next to John Wayles Eppes in the family cemetery there.